agowdamsft/haforeventhubs/Samples/MirroredSecondary-UsingFunctionApp/README.md

     <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a>

-When the resources are deployed look up the outputs from the template
+When the resources are deployed look up the outputs from the template to get the primary and secondary event hub connection strings and note these down - you'll need them for the Function's app settings.